Association for Behavior Analysis International

-The Association for Behavior Analysis International (ABAI) is a nonprofit organization dedicated to promoting behavior analysis.
+The Association for Behavior Analysis International (ABAI), legally the Association for Behavior Analysis Inc., is a nonprofit organization dedicated to promoting behavior analysis.
 The organization has over 9,000 members.
 The group organizes conferences and publishes journals on the topic of applied behavior analysis (ABA).
 ABAI has issued detailed, specific position papers intended to guide practitioners of ABA.
 The ABAI publishes six scholarly journals including The Psychological Record and their primary organ, Perspectives on Behavior Science, formerly The Behavior Analyst.
 They also publish an informational journal, Education and Treatment of Children, describing practical treatment of children with behavioral problems.

 ABAI has been criticized for its connections to the Judge Rotenberg Center (JRC), a school that has been condemned by the United Nations for torture.
-According to the Autistic Self Advocacy Network (ASAN), ABAI has endorsed the methods of the JRC, including its use of the Graduated Electronic Decelerator, a device that delivers painful electric skin shocks, by allowing them to present at ABAI's annual conferences.
+According to the Autistic Self Advocacy Network (ASAN), ABAI has endorsed the methods of the JRC, including its use of the graduated electronic decelerator, a torture device that delivers painful electric skin shocks, by allowing them to present at ABAI's annual conferences.
 ABAI has honored Robert A. Sherman for his legal defense of the JRC's use of aversive punishments on its students.
-In 2022, ABAI's membership voted to support a position that strongly opposed contingent electric skin shock.
+In 2022, ABAI's membership voted to issue a position statement that unconditionally condemned the use of contingent electric skin shock (CESS).